bensutherland/nano2geno/README.md

 Then use the Rscript to generate figures:
 `01_scripts/plot_alignment_coverage.R`
 This will produce files `05_results/per_nucleotide_coverage.pdf` and `05_results/sampleID_align_per_chr.txt`, which requires the reads per sample table, the alignments per chromosome, as well as coverage statistics from the alignment.

-### 5B.
-Align against reference regions with marginAlign (marginCaller input)
-marginAlign requires some specific python packages.
-To best deal with this, we will use a virtual environment.
-Move to the marginAlign installation and launch a virtual environment.
-`cd ~/Programs/marginAlign/`
-`virtualenv --no-site-packages --distribute env && source env/bin/activate && pip install -r requirements.txt`
-`cd -`

-Align to the reference genome specified within the following script:
-`./01_script/02_align_marginAlign.sh`

 ### 6A.
 Call SNPs with minimap2 alignments using Nanopolish